-Though I'd heartily recommend you give the city more time, here's how to spend one day in Berlin.
+I’ve visited Berlin many times and though I’d heartily recommend you give the city more time, here’s how to spend one day in Berlin.

 If you book or buy through any of the links on this page, we may earn a small commission at no extra cost to you.
 Cheers for that!

 With only 24 hours in Berlin, you’ll want to stay somewhere central and convenient.
 Here are three top choices of Berlin hotels: